The Sweets of Eid

 The tradition of Maa’moul

-Each and every Arab family has their own Maa’moul recipe, which is passed down from one generation to the next.
+Each and every Arab family has its own Maa’moul recipe, which is passed down from one generation to the next.
 The basic recipe goes like this: combine semolina with butter and leave it to rest overnight.
 The next day, add yeast, rose water, orange blossom water and Mahlab (a Middle Eastern spice).
 Leave the mix to rest overnight.
 In the meantime, you can prepare different types of fillings such as date paste or coarsely chopped walnuts or pistachios, along with rose water and orange blossom water.
 For a unique taste, you can also add Nestlé® Sweetened Condensed Milk to the filling mixture.